costycnc/js-load-file-save-file-javascript-html/README.md

 For principiants open files and read modify data of file and save result perhaps is one of more exciting things in all javascript language programming.

-In this example you find how save file as different data
+In this example you find how save file as different data you can find more details here https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URIs

                	       //data url